Centreville, Mississippi: Racial and ethnic composition

+2000 census

 According to the 2020 United States census, there were 1,258 people, 724 households, and 374 families residing in the town; the racial and ethnic composition of the town was 71.3% Black and African American, 25.6% non-Hispanic white, 0.24% Native American, 0.08% Asian, 2.31% multiracial or of another race/ethnicity, and 0.48% Hispanic or Latino of any race in 2020.
 According to the 2020 American Community Survey, its median household income was $30,682.

 Education

 Most of Centreville is served by the Wilkinson County School District, although the portion that lies in Amite County is served by the Amite County School District.